Hyannis Harbor Lights

 - From the intersection of Highways 132 and 28 north of Hyannis, turn south on Hyannis-Barnstable Road.

 - To reach the popular Lewis Bay (Hyannis Harbor) Light inside the harbor, head south on Ocean Street, left on South Street, right on Pleasant Street to the end.
-Great views by the wharf.
+Great views by the wharf or the nearby park.
+It is located at the end of Channel Point Road, in a private neighborhood, so public access there is not allowed.

-- To reach the very private South Hyannis Harbor (Rear Range) Light in Hyannis, it is on the end of Harbor Road off Ocean Street and Gosnold Street.
-Be wary this is a private residence and current visitors entering the property uninvited may be fined for trespassing.
-The best and safest views for this structure are actually from the water or from nearby Keyes Beach.
-Take Sea Street to the end where you can park at Keyes Beach and get a view of the lighthouse from the beach, heading east.
+- To reach the private South Hyannis Harbor (Rear Range) Light in Hyannis, it is at the end of Harbor Road off Ocean Street and Gosnold Street.
+Be wary this is a private neighborhood and the public is not allowed access.
+Views of this lighthouse can also be found when you take Sea Street to the end, park at Keyes Beach, and walk eastward to view the lighthouse from the beach.

 Local Boat Tours and Ferries For Visitors

 Boat cruises and ferries mentioned below may offer many types of cruises.
-Those mentioned below pass by Hyannis Harbor Lighthouse regularly on their cruises, tours, and charters.
+Those mentioned below pass by Lewis Bay (Hyannis Harbor) Lighthouse regularly on their cruises, tours, and charters.
 Enjoy!

 Hy-Line Cruises

-Offers a Hyannis Harbor cruise that provides close views of Hyannis Harbor Light and the Kennedy Compound for tourists.
+Offers a Hyannis Harbor cruise that provides close views of Lewis Bay (Hyannis Harbor) Light and the Kennedy Compound for tourists.

 220 Ocean St